thekondrashov/stuff/README.md

 * [CSS Front-end Frameworks with comparison](http://usablica.github.io/front-end-frameworks/compare.html) - By usabli.ca
 * [Autoprefixer](https://simevidas.jsbin.com/gufoko/quiet) - Parse CSS and add vendor prefixes to rules by Can I Use.
 [GitHub](https://github.com/postcss/autoprefixer)
 * [CSS Stats](http://cssstats.com) - Visualize heuristic stats from your css.
 [GitHub](https://github.com/cssstats/cssstats)
+* [CSS Formatter and Beautifier](http://www.cleancss.com/css-beautify/) - Format your CSS to clean it up and beautify it.
+Make your CSS easier to read and validate it.